 Uncountable nouns such as water, tea, butter, milk, air, rice, anger, money, information, etc. have no plural form.
 So, we must use 'this' for indicating them.

 'This' and 'these' are also used for introducing someone to another or identifying someone or yourself, especially on the phone or at the door.
 Look at these examples:

 If we want to talk about the 'proximity' of things, we can differentiate between things/persons near to us as opposed to things/persons far from us by using 'this/these vs. that/those'.
 'This /these' refers to something 'here', while 'that/those' points to something 'there.'

 Demonstrative Pronoun or Determiner?

 As you might have noticed from the examples, 'this' and 'these' can both be determiners and pronouns.
 When they are followed by a noun or a noun phrase, they're called 'demonstrative determiners'.
-On the other hand, if they appear alone, they are called 'demonstrative pronouns' because they replace a noun phrase.
+On the other hand, if they appear alone, they are called 'pronouns' because they replace a noun phrase.